-What's on the Down ImagingTM Display (858c HD DI, 958c HD DI, 898c HD SI, and 998c HD SI only)
+What's on the Down ImagingTM Display (858c DI, 958c DI, 898c SI, and 998c SI Combo models only)

 Down Imaging[TM] uses unique sonar technology to provide information about the area directly below your boat.
 The razor-thin, high- definition profiling beams produce the detailed sonar data that you see on the display.
 Down Imaging[TM] reveals a variety of recognizable features so that you can interpret the structure and bottom contour, including the following items: